 Dir.
 Uwe Boll

 Alone in the Dark was an influential and bloody terrifying video game, it clearly is the grandaddy of works like Silent Hill and Resident Evil, and then later Alan Wake, Until Dawn and The Evil Within, but this film is just damn awful.
 Christian Slater is lucky Heathers is on hard rotation on TV and that Mr. Robot and Archer are doing very well on the streaming circuit because without those three things, we would all assume he is the worst actor in the world.
-Tara Reid is one of the worst actresses in the world, and there is no way she’s an archaeologist – all those people who mocked Cara Delevigne’s role in Suicide Squad need to write her a nice sorry card because in comparison she looks like Daniel Day Lewis.
+Tara Reid is one of the worst actresses in the world, and there is no way she’s an archaeologist – all those people who mocked Cara Delevigne’s role alongside in Suicide Squad need to write her a nice sorry card (along with Jared Leto) because in comparison she looks like Daniel Day Lewis.

 SUPER MARIO BROS.
 (1993)